Complete menu is on top of page, or else see: Site Map

 Of course, the username and password are logged to a file on the phisher's website.

 As a general policy, if you want to find out someone's address or telephone number, then we will do so if we gain the person's permission to give out their address or telephone number, and if we are convinced that doing so will not bring harm to the person.
 Generally, when we find the person, we ask them if it is OK to give the information to the person who hired us.
 If they ask us to not tell you, there is no refund.
 We will just report what the person told us, and enough information so that you can verify in your mind that we did indeed locate the person you wanted us to find.
+Usually, people allow us to pass on their information, such as family finders and many old girlfriends/boyfriends who would like to get back in contact.

 The kinds of customers we do not serve include: